Functionals and hardware: The primitive recursion schema

+In this equivalent form, the Grzegorczyk iterator is simple.
+However, its construction needs some effort.

-Girard's recursion operator (indexed by type $A$) is defined as a term (denoted by $R$) in System F. The index is omitted.
-Definition of $R$ is based on interpretation of natural numbers as operators for iterating operations.
-Applying number $n$ to arbitrary operation (having the same type for input and output) means to compose $n$-times the operation with itself. \\ The recursion operator $R$ is of type $A \rightarrow ((A\rightarrow (N\rightarrow A)) \rightarrow (N \rightarrow A)) $, and has the following property.
+Girard's recursion operator (indexed by type $A$, however here denoted by $R$) is defined as a Lambda term in System F. Definition of $R$ is based on the interpretation of natural numbers as amorphous iterating operators.
+Applying number $n$ to arbitrary term (denoting a function with input and output of the same type) means to compose $n$-times the function with itself.
+The recursion operator $R$ is of type $A \rightarrow ((A\rightarrow (N\rightarrow A)) \rightarrow (N \rightarrow A)) $, and has the following property.
+For any $a:A$, $v: A\rightarrow (N\rightarrow A)$ and $k:N$,